 - Students may add or drop a course using the college website (ctcLink Student Center) through the 3rd instructional day of the quarter (through the 2nd instructional day for summer quarter). - Adds after this date must be made on an add/drop form and submitted to Enrollment Services in Bldg.
-7 by the 10th day of the quarter. - The effective date of the transaction is the date the completed form is received at Enrollment Services.
-Dropping classes may be processed by the student online via ctcLink Student Center through the 10th day of the quarter. - Check the academic calendar in www.tacomacc.edu for dates.
+7 by the 10th day of the quarter. - The effective date of the transaction is the date the completed form is received at Enrollment Services. - Check the academic calendar for dates tacomacc.edu/academiccalendar.